Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 - **Jump transformations**: JECXZ/JRCXZ zero-test jump handling

 While **null-byte elimination** remains the primary, well-tested use case:
-- **Generic bad-character elimination** is fully functional
+- **Generic bad-byte elimination** is fully functional
 - **Strategies** continue to evolve for non-null character patterns
 - **Testing** is recommended before production use
 - **Community contributions** welcomed for additional patterns

-The framework provides a solid foundation for advanced shellcode transformation and bad character elimination scenarios.
+The framework provides a solid foundation for advanced shellcode transformation and bad byte elimination scenarios.